-The article intends to highlight the importance of blockchain-based systems in the healthcare sector.
+The article intends to highlight the importance of blockchain in the healthcare sector during times like the COVID-19 pandemic.
 It elaborates on the subject of the COVID-19 pandemic (coronavirus outbreak) forcing businesses and governments to use blockchain in healthcare operations.

 Countries are struggling with a global pandemic that the WHO (World Health Organization) calls COVID-19.
-Blockchain, a type of distributed ledger technology, has gained more attraction in such critical times of global crisis.
-It is due to the rich-features and characteristics of DLTs like Blockchain.
+Blockchain, a type of distributed ledger technology, has gained more attraction in such critical times.
+It is because of its rich features and characteristics of DLTs.
 Individuals, organizations, and businesses around the world trying to cope with the spread of the virus are exploring blockchain technology to find solutions to prevent such impending disasters.

-The implementation of blockchain solutions across industries like healthcare can significantly improve operations and management, as well as the handling of a crisis like the one we are facing now.
+The implementation of blockchain solutions across industries like healthcare can significantly improve operations and management, as well as the handling of the COVID-19.

 The rapid adoption of DLTs for industrial solutions validates that, in a few years, the use of Blockchain will extend way beyond traditional applications.

-Now, let’s take a closer look at how blockchain can provide solutions to combat such disasters.
+Now, let’s take a closer look at how blockchain can provide solutions to combat disasters like the COVID-19 pandemic.

 Although no country can ever fully prepare for a pandemic of such a scale, there are a few areas that can be improved with interoperable blockchain technology solutions.